slawosz/slawosz.github.com/_posts/2011-04-26-add-new-resource-with-ajax.md

 ---
 title: "Add new resource with ajax"
 layout: post
+old_url: /2011/04/26/add-new-resource-with-ajax
 categories: ['en']
 ---
 In "Railscast 258":http://railscasts.com/episodes/258-token-fields "Ryan Bates":https://github.com/ryanb shows how to use "Token Fields":http://loopj.com/jquery-tokeninput/, javascript plugin which helps adding entries for <code>many</code> and <code>many to many</code> association.
 In this article I will exetend railscast and show you how to create not existing entries with ajax.

 You can "download":https://github.com/slawosz/Add-resource-with-ajax-and-facebox-tutorial application for this tutorial from github or use it on "heroku":http://add-new-resource-with-ajax.heroku.com/ to see how it works.
 I started with application created by Ryan in 258 episode.